abtieku/kickstarter-analysis/README.md

 **What are some other possible tables and/or graphs that we could create?**
 We could see how other countries are doing, or we could explore different parent categories, such as:
--Film and video
+- Film and video
--Music
+- Music
--Photography
+- Photography